-Who oversees, leads and conducts the investigation Oversee.
-A board committee, a legal department given the specific circumstances should be considered representative or another senior employee whose conduct carefully at the outset.
-The company often has procedures is not at issue typically would oversee an investigation that that provide a guide for this.
-Check there first.
-Critically, is being led by someone else. once this is decided, make sure stakeholders have a good understanding of the reporting structure, especially if the Lead.
-The lead is the voice of the company for purposes investigation is subject to a legal privilege.
-This clarifies of directing the investigation.
-This could be a board expectations about communication channels and committee, someone in the legal department, or someone decision-making authority and will improve the likelihood in the company's internal audit or compliance department, of available privileges and protections being maintained. but one individual or group needs to be authorized to lead the investigation.
+Oversee.
+A board committee, a legal department representative or another senior employee whose conduct is not at issue typically would oversee an investigation that is being led by someone else.

+Lead.
+The lead is the voice of the company for purposes of directing the investigation.
+This could be a board committee, someone in the legal department, or someone in the company's internal audit or compliance department, but one individual or group needs to be authorized to lead the investigation.
 If a board committee is leading the investigation, additional oversight typically is not necessary, although for efficiency's sake it may be prudent to designate one member of that committee as the lead with authority to make decisions concerning routine day-to-day matters.
 Moreover, in the event some function other than legal is identified as lead, consider creating a foundational document that states the purpose of the investigation in a way that preserves attorney-client privilege and work product protections if a privileged investigation is deemed necessary.

 Conduct.
-Typically outside counsel, in-house counsel, or employees in internal audit, compliance, corporate security or investigation functions conduct the investigation, in coordination with whoever is serving as lead.
+Typically, outside counsel, in-house counsel, or employees in internal audit, compliance, corporate security or investigation functions conduct the investigation, in coordination with whoever is serving as lead.

-What Is the Measure of Independence for an Internal Support.
-Internally, compliance department, accounting/ Investigation?
-From a traditional corporate perspective, finance, internal audit, IT/data security or other subject an analysis of independence under Delaware law focuses matter experts may aid the investigation, so long as the on whether the individuals leading the investigation are individuals providing assistance are not under scrutiny in free of economic ties to the persons or subject matter the investigation.
-To preserve privilege and work product being investigated, as well as on noneconomic factors, protection, it should be documented that these internal, all designed to ensure the impartiality and objectivity of non-legal personnel are working at the direction of those making decisions on behalf of the entity.
-Whether counsel.
-Externally, often one or more vendors are used, a law firm and the investigation team are independent typically engaged by outside counsel if attorney-client depends on a variety of factors, including the extent to privilege must be maintained.
-These may include: which (and the type of matters on which) the law firm and • document vendors for gathering, processing, hosting members of the investigation team previously have worked and reviewing documents; for the company or any of the individuals under scrutiny • subject matter experts such as forensic accountants, and the extent to which a lawyer or law firm provided legal information technology experts or corporate advice related to the issue under investigation.
-Inspectors communications advisors; or and agencies generally accept the independence of an • data analysis consultants. investigation if it is conducted by outside counsel, which reviews and presents the relevant facts (as verified) and proposes solutions.
+Support.
+Internally, compliance department, accounting/finance, internal audit, IT/data security or other subject matter experts may aid the investigation, so long as the individuals providing assistance are not under scrutiny in the investigation.
+To preserve privilege and work product protection, it should be documented that these internal, non-legal personnel are working at the direction of counsel.
+Externally, often one or more vendors are used, typically engaged by outside counsel if attorney-client privilege must be maintained.
+These may include:

+- document vendors for gathering, processing, hosting and reviewing documents; - subject matter experts such as engineering consultants, forensic accountants, information technology experts or corporate communications advisors; or - data analysis consultants.